WK-EE/MNIST-DataAnalysis-ML/README.md

         `This file is used to expose what functions, variable, classes, etc are exposed when scripts import this module.`
       * __main__.py
         `This file is the entrypoint to our program when ran as a package.`
-      * dataset.csv
+      * Features42k.csv.zip
-        `The csv file that contains our MNIST numerical dataset, and which our program will use.`
+        `The zip file that contains our MNIST numerical dataset, and which our program will use.`